 It can be very difficult to get by on the small amount of Supplemental Security Income (SSI) pays.
-Many individuals are forced to borrow money from friends or family just to make ends meet.
-But, how can this negatively affect SSI eligibility?
+Many individuals get extra support or are forced to borrow money from friends or family just to make ends meet.
+But, can this negatively affect SSI eligibility?

 (f) Proceeds of a loan.
 Money you borrow or money you receive as repayment of a loan is not income.
 However, interest you receive on money you have lent is income.
 Buying on credit is treated as though you were borrowing money and what you purchase this way is not income.